sanski96yadav/portfolio/dbt_Snowflake/read.md

 Covered the full data pipeline lifecycle — from data ingestion and transformation to building analytics-ready data models Focus on aligning with realistic business scenarios and best practices in data engineering

-The project showcases my SQL, dbt and Snowflake skills, as well as my  ability to translate business needs into technical requirements

 Dataset

 It was downloaded from Kaggle and consisted the following columns: